What The Dickins: A Tale Of Edinburgh City

 The Best Places To See Cherry Blossom in Edinburgh

-I’m lucky to live in the centre of Edinburgh, close to some very beautiful trees and so this April, whilst we’ve been coming out of lockdown, I’ve taken my daily exercise past some of these beautiful trees and have taken photos to share with you.
+I’m lucky to live in the centre of Edinburgh, close to some very beautiful trees and so we’re able to walk past them often.

-When you’re able to be in Edinburgh again, you’ll know where to find some of the most beautiful trees too.
+You’ll know where to find some of the most beautiful trees too now.
 And you will hopefully be able to picnic or at least pause underneath them too!

 The Best Places to See Cherry Blossom in Edinburgh